-Registering a child who has recently arrived in the country in a basic education class
+Registering a child who has recently arrived in the country in primary education

 Last update

 In Luxembourg, Luxembourgish is the language used to communicate.
 At school, the pupils are taught to read in German.
-The languages of instruction at the basic educational level are Luxembourgish, German and French.
+The teaching languages at the primary educational level are Luxembourgish, German and French.

 Who is concerned